 There is a point when complicated procedures become easy even for beginners – the Raspberry Pi is at that point, with its vast collection of guides and tutorials and the massive community backing it.

 The Raspberry Pi Foundation even builds its own flavor of Linux – Raspbian – that comes with all the tools you could need on the Raspberry Pi preinstalled.
 It can’t get any easier than that.

-These are obviously not all of the specifications – but you can see where this comparison of Beaglebone Black vs Raspberry Pi is going.
+These are obviously not all of the specifications – but you can see where this comparison of BeagleBone vs Raspberry Pi 3 is going.

 That’s a massive difference, and that’s also where the answer to the dilemma lies.

-In this battle of Beaglebone Black vs Raspberry Pi, the winner is you – you have the opportunity to choose the best solution for you.
-The Raspberry Pi has better documentation and support, while the Beaglebone Black gives you a lot more freedom for hardware expandability.
+In this battle of BeagleBone vs Raspberry Pi, the winner is you – You have the opportunity to choose the best solution for you.
+The Raspberry Pi has better documentation and support, while the BeagleBone Black gives you a lot more freedom for hardware expandability.

 So then, the answer becomes quite clear; if you are looking to build a software project where you don’t need much hardware interaction – you should probably go for the Raspberry Pi just because of its extensive community and documentation.
 Despite its older generation RAM, it is quite capable of handling most tasks.

-If are want to interact with the world with a whole lot of sensors and motors, then you will be benefitted a lot with the extra GPIO pins on Beaglebone Black.
+If are wanting to interact with the world with a whole lot of sensors and motors, then you will be benefitted a lot with the extra GPIO pins on BeagleBone Black.

-Hopefully, our guide for Beaglebone Black vs Raspberry Pi has helped you pick the one that’s right for you – the price difference of $10 might also be a point you would want to consider.
+Hopefully, our guide for BeagleBone vs Raspberry Pi has helped you pick the one that’s right for you – the price difference of $10 might also be a point you would want to consider.
 While $35 does not so much to an American; it could cost somebody’s monthly rent in another part of the world.
-Beaglebone Black’s $45 price tag, might just be a little pricey for a few parts of the world.
+BeagleBone Black’s $45 price tag, might just be a little pricey for a few parts of the world.